lmux/Leaflet.Antenna/README.md

 }
 ```
 ## Dependencies / Used Leaflet Plugins
+The core functionality in `Leaflet.Antenna.js` doesn't depend on external libraries (other than leaflet.js) and all functions used in `Leaflet.Antenna.Files.js`
+could therefore be replaced.

+ `Leaflet.Antenna.Files.js`:

  The function `getElevation` requires a tileLayer `L.tileLayer.colorPicker` from the leaflet plugin [leaflet-tilelayer-colorpicker](https://github.com/frogcat/leaflet-tilelayer-colorpicker) to get the elevation at any point by using the function `getColor` of that tile layer.

 The function `drawRadiationPattern` requires a tileLayer `L.TileLayer.maskCanvas` from the leaflet plugin [leaflet-maskcanvas](https://github.com/domoritz/leaflet-maskcanvas) to draw the coverage on the tile layers, which are created in the function.